Skip to content

 In addition to sharing applications, you may want to grant the ability for users to access and use data from within an application.
 An application API key grants an application the necessary access to the DataRobot Public API.
 Sharing roles grant control over the application as an entity within DataRobot, while application API keys grant control over the requests the app can make when a user accesses it.

-DATAROBOT_API_TOKENenvironment variable): At startup, this server-side key is injected into the application container.
-The application's backend code then uses the key to make calls to the DataRobot Public API on behalf of the app creator.
-This key is never exposed to end users. - Visitor API key (
+Creator API key DATAROBOT_API_TOKEN environment variable Always injected at startup into an application container.
+The application's backend uses this key to call the REST API on behalf of the app creator.
+This key is never exposed to end users.

 A creator API key is automatically created the first time the application starts.
 It persists across stop and restart cycles and is only deleted when the application itself is deleted.
-The key has no expiration, which is reflected by the empty expiration column in the UI.
+The key has no expiration (reflected by the empty expiration column in the UI).

 The app creator can find this key on the API keys and tools page under CustomApp <application-id>.
-From there, the creator can copy and share the key with other users who need to make DataRobot Public API calls without requiring a personal DataRobot API key.
-Because the key is bound to a specific permission level (Viewer, User, or Admin), it only grants a defined subset of access rather than the full permissions of the creator's personal key.
+From there, the creator can copy and share the key with other users who need to make DataRobot public API calls without requiring a personal DataRobot API key.
+Application API keys are scoped to the allowed API endpoints, so they grant a defined subset of access rather than the full permissions of the creator's personal key.

 Building a new app vs. updating an existing app's source